owntracks/booklet/docs/features/beacons.md

 In the first example above, OwnTracks will monitor all beacons with the specified UUID, whereas in the second example, OwnTracks would monitor just that one specific beacon with the major number `1` and the minor number `33000`.

+## Notes

+The app recognizes the beacon typically within 10 seconds, which is a typical beacon-publishing frequency, and this is very good for presence detection.

+If you use a `-` as the first character in your Waypoint description e.g. `-MyBeacon`, the app will ignore short disruptions of the connection to the beacon (hold down).

+Setting the radius to a negative value (e.g. `-1`), the app will update the location coordinates of the waypoint on each enter/leave event.
+This update will be transmitted to the broker when the `share` option is on and will be reflected on your map screen.
+You may use this to keep track of moveable items as luggage or your car.

 ## Example: office

 Upon arriving at our Frankfurt location, I see from the monitor panel at the reception that Jane is in the office, so I'll pop in to ask a question.